fjlicht/franzandanne.github.io/_posts/2018-01-04-FutureWork.md

 title: "Future Work"
 date: 2018-01-04
 ---
-The direction of my reseach is fluid, with the next steps including data analysis and publication but also a future of plant pathology, comparative genomics, phylogenetics and field research.
+The direction of my research is fluid, with the next steps including data analysis and publication to complete my doctoral work but also a future of plant pathology, comparative genomics, phylogenetics and field research.

 ![Culture]({{ "fjlicht.github.io/assets/p-culture.JPG" =300x300 | absolute_url }})